Online Public Records

 - Online Court Records

-- Registration Agreement to View Court Records Online Form (PDF
+- Registration Agreement to View Court Records Online Form

 - Escambia County Mortgage Foreclosure Sales

 - State of Florida Criminal History Record Check

 - Marriage Index 1901 through 1918 (PDF) available on microfiche

 - Marriage Index 1821 through 1900 (PDF) available on microfiche

 Public Records Center

 Public Records Removal Requests